Autovía A-23: Issues

-The stretch between Zaragoza and Huesca presents problems for light trucks when strong wind gusts occur in Cierzo.
+The stretch between Zaragoza and Huesca presents problems for light trucks with strong wind gusts, mainly cierzo.

-In the section Turolense occurred post-construction problems slopes detachment, Chirico and constant danger of affecting the circulation within a few months of being opened and in 2009 had to run resurfacing work to the problems identified waterlogging and subsidence.
+In the Teruel section there were a number of post-construction problems, such as slopes detachment, with constant danger for the traffic within a few months of being opened, and in 2009 resurfacing work was needed.

 On July 22, 2010, a funding cut by the Spanish Ministry of Development forced two sections under construction between Nueno and Jaca, and a third between Jaca and Santa Cilia de Jaca, to be delayed (see diagram sections) for between one and four years.
 Work has subsequently resumed.

 Current Path

-The highway currently runs from the town of Sagunto, near Valencia, to the town of Nueno, near Huesca.
-Between Nueno and Sabiñánigo there are several sections already converted to highway, although some others are either stopped or under construction.
-The highway also goes straight from Sabiñánigo to Jaca.
+The highway currently runs from the town of Sagunto, near Valencia, to the village of Lanave, north of Huesca.
+Between Lanave and Sabiñánigo new sections are expected to open in 2026.
+The highway also connects the northern edge of Sabiñánigo to the outskirts of Jaca and by the end of 2026 should be open in full from Sagunto to the edge of Jaca.

 At this time there is no active plan for further construction of the 19 km from North Jaca to the Somport tunnel.
 Instead, the highway will only consist of road improvements and detours through local towns.
-Currently, the time it takes to go from Sagunto to Somport is ~ 4 hours and 36 minutes.
+Currently, the time it takes to go from Sagunto to Somport is ~ 4 hours and 30 minutes.